Danh295/CompetitiveProgrammingGuide/Introduction/README.md

 double x = 0.3*3 + 0.1;
 printf("%20f\n", x); // 0.99999999999999988898
 ```
-- due to rounding error, the value of x is slightly less than 1, which is the correct value
+- due to rounding error, the value of ```x``` is slightly less than 1, which is the correct value
 - due to this, floating point numbers shouldn't be compared with the == operator

-When **comparing floating point numbers**, assume that 2 numbers are equal if their difference is less than 'ε', which is a small number
+When **comparing floating point numbers**, assume that 2 numbers are equal if their difference is less than ε
 - 'ε' is generally assumed to be eqaul to 10<sup>-9</sup>
 ```c++
 if(abs(a-b) < 1e-9) { // 1e-9 means "one times ten to the negative ninth power"